catalinvr/unity-test-git-submodules/README.md

     - update .git/modules/submodules folder
     - update .gitmodules file

+## Observations
+[Github for Unity](https://unity.github.com/) shows local changes in submodules, but neither committing nor pushing files inside submodules is possible in version 1.0.0.

+Repositories can be added multiple times as submodules with different names.
+So working with multiple branches at once, seems to be possible.
+But linking folders into the Assets folder becomes more difficult.
+There are much more situations for collisions, e.g. occurence of scripts with the same name and the same namespace.

 ## Result
 After executing step 1 and 2, users are enabled to checkout submodules and modify files within other projects.
 The obtained project structure should look similar to this: